-7. Secure the line to the line terminator on the Luff block, as per Terminator instructions outlined in the Appendix.
+7. Secure the line to the line terminator on the Luff block, as per Terminator instructions outlined in the Appendix A.

 NOTE: Do not clamp the loaded end of the wire rope and the tail end of the wire rope together.
-Refer to TERMINATOR instructions in the appendix of this manual.
+Refer to TERMINATOR instructions in Appendix A of this manual.